 In partnership with our friends at WordStream by LOCALiQ, we’ve dug into the data from thousands of our customers’ advertising campaigns across Google and Bing to create search advertising benchmarks for the top 20 industries.

-These search advertising benchmarks for 2022 are broken down into:
+These updated search advertising benchmarks are broken down into:

 Plus, WordStream created helpful interactive charts so you can find what you’re looking for—fast—and compare data from 2021 to this year!